Vodafone offers Pay As You Go “Big Value Bundles” from £10/month with “total rollover” of unused allowances.

 £20 per month bundles

-Vodafone’s £20 Big Value Bundle bundle comes with 1000 minutes, unlimited texts and 8GB of internet.
+Vodafone’s £20 Big Value Bundle bundle comes with 1000 minutes, unlimited texts and 10GB of data.

-For more information, please see our full comparison of the UK’s best value Pay As You Go bundles.
-If you’re willing to undergo a credit check and commit to a Pay Monthly contract, it may also be worth having a look at some of the best value Pay Monthly SIM cards.
+For more information, see our full comparison of the UK’s best value Pay As You Go bundles.
+Alternatively, if you’re willing to undergo a credit check, it may also be worth having a look at some of the best value Pay Monthly SIM cards.

 There are two ways to join Vodafone Pay As You Go.

 If you’d like a brand new smartphone, you can buy a Pay As You Go phone from the Vodafone website.
-At the time of writing, handsets are available from as little as £2.50 when you also buy a Big Value Bundle.
-You can also buy a Vodafone Pay As You Go handset from third-party retailers like Argos and Amazon.
+At the time of writing, handsets are available from as little as £1 when you also top-up with at least £10 of credit.
+You can also buy a Vodafone Pay As You Go handset from third-party retailers such as Argos and Amazon.

-If you have an unlocked smartphone that you’re happy to keep, you can order a free Vodafone SIM card to slot inside that handset.
-If your mobile phone is currently locked to a network, see our guides to unlocking an iPhone and unlocking a Samsung Galaxy smartphone.
+If you already have an unlocked smartphone that you’re happy to keep, you can order a free Vodafone SIM card to slot inside that handset.
+If your mobile phone is currently locked to another network, see our guides to unlocking an iPhone and unlocking a Samsung Galaxy smartphone.

 2G, 3G and 4G Coverage

-Before joining Vodafone Pay As You Go, we strongly recommend checking the coverage in your area.
+Before joining Vodafone Pay As You Go, we’d strongly recommend double-checking the coverage in your area.
 You can do this by entering your postcode on Vodafone’s online coverage map:

-For more information, see our in-depth guide to mobile phone coverage in the UK.
+For more information, see our guide to 5G coverage in the UK.

-Tethering or personal hotspot refers to the process of sharing your smartphone’s internet connection with other devices (e.g. with your laptop or tablet).
-It’s a great way of getting mobile broadband on your other devices.
+Tethering or personal hotspot refers to the process of sharing your smartphone’s internet connection with another device (e.g. with your laptop or tablet).
+It’s a convenient way of getting mobile broadband on your other devices.

 Customers on Vodafone Pay As You Go should be able to tether without any problems.
-However, numerous readers have experienced difficulties doing so (e.g. when attempting to tether from some iPhones).
+However, numerous readers have experienced difficulties with tethering in the past (particularly when tethering from some iPhones).

-For more information, see our in-depth guide to tethering on UK mobile networks.
+For more information, see our full guide to tethering on UK mobile networks.

 Keeping Your Phone Number

-It’s easy to keep your existing phone number when moving to Vodafone.
+It’s easy to keep your current phone number when moving to Vodafone.

-To transfer your phone number to Vodafone, start by asking your current mobile network to issue you with a PAC Code.
-A PAC Code is nine-digits long and will authorise Vodafone to take control of your phone number.
+To transfer your phone number to Vodafone, start by asking your current mobile network to provide you with a PAC Code.
+You can get one through your mobile network’s website or app, or by texting PAC to 65075.

-As it isn’t possible to transfer Pay As You Go credit from another network to Vodafone, you should try to use up the remaining credit on your old network before moving your phone number to Vodafone.
+It isn’t possible to transfer Pay As You Go credit from another mobile network to Vodafone so you should try to use it up before the number transfer happens.

-For a step-by-step guide on transferring your phone number to Vodafone, please select your current mobile network from the list below:
+For a step-by-step guide on transferring your phone number to Vodafone, please select your current mobile network from the dropdown menu below:

-For more information on Vodafone’s Big Value Bundles, please refer to the official Vodafone website.
+For more information on Vodafone’s Big Value Bundles, please refer to Vodafone’s official website.